-A frozen Apple iMac or MacBook can be a significant pain in the... um, it can be a nuisance.
+A frozen Apple iMac or MacBook can be a significant nuisance.
 When the “Spinning Ball of Death” appears, you’re stuck, and that sucks.
-There are several reasons for a Mac freeze-ups, and it can vary.
+There are several reasons for Mac freeze-ups, and they can vary from device to device.

 We know how frustrating it can be to have to get to work but have the spinning ball of death come on the screen, KILLING YOUR TIME AND PROGRESS.

 So to help you out and to keep you from smashing your laptop, we have created this article to help you learn how to unfreeze your mac if this ever happens.
 Here’s How to Unfreeze Word on Mac Without Losing Work.

 “Spinning Ball of Death”